Confidentiality and Privacy Information - FERPA

-FERPA requires universities to provide students with annual notification of these rights.
+FERPA requires institutions to provide students with annual notification of these rights.
 UF's annual notification appears in the undergraduate and graduate catalogs.
-Students who suspect that a FERPA violation has occurred, should contact the Vice President for Student Affairs (155 Tigert Hall; 352-392-1265) or they can contact the Family Policy Compliance Office within the U.S. Department of Education.
+Students who suspect that a FERPA violation has occurred, should contact the Vice President for Student Affairs (155 Tigert Hall; 352-392-1265), or the University Privacy Office (G4 Tigert Hall; 352-273-1212) or they can contact the Family Policy Compliance Office within the U.S. Department of Education.

 An education record is any record directly related to a student that is maintained by an educational agency or institution, or by a party acting for the agency or institution.

-Examples of an academic record include, but are not limited to
+Examples of an education records include, but are not limited to

 - Biographical information including date and place of birth, gender, nationality, information about race and ethnicity, and identification photographs

 - Grades, test scores, evaluations, courses taken, academic specialization and activities, and official communications regarding your status